 Institute of Culture Art Gallery

 This art gallery exists in the premises of the Birla Science Museum on Naubat Pahad.
 When I visited there was a lovely display of Vishwaroopa of Krishna.
-The lower story had contemporary paintings by painters like Gurcharan Das and themes ranging back to epic stories.
+The lower story had contemporary paintings by painters like Gurcharan Das.
+And themes ranging back to epic stories.

 Nirmala Birla Museum

 Another museum in the Birla Science Museum complex.
 This one has the best collection of porcelain, dolls, ivory items, Bidri work and Tanjore paintings.
-This is one of the best-kept secrets of Hyderabad.
+This is one of the best-kept secrets of the city.
 If you love museums, this is where you should spend a lot of time.
 I still remember an inverted Nataraja that I saw there many years ago.

-The lovely colonial-era palace complex of Nizams of Hyderabad located at the other end of the Laad Bazar in the old city of Hyderabad is a charming museum in itself.
+The lovely colonial-era palace complex of Nizams of Hyderabad is located at the other end of the Laad Bazar in the old city of Hyderabad.
+It is a charming museum in itself.
 At the Durbar Hall, you can see large Belgian Chandeliers.
 Elsewhere you can see old radio sets and interesting old clocks.
 There is a vintage car collection for those who love these old but working beauties.